 Use a lot of food treats to reward the dog so that he may stay calm as you trim the nails.
 You can change the type of nail clippers because of experience, probably the dog hates the previous clippers that were uncomfortable.

-When your dog’s nail turns to red, it is an indication that it has an infection caused by yeast, it has allergies, or old age is settling in.
-So visit your vet for conclusive identification as to the actual reason your dog has red tint on the nails.
+When your dog’s nail turns red, it is an indication that it has an infection caused by yeast, it has allergies, or old age is settling in.
+So visit your vet for conclusive identification as to the actual reason your dog has a red tint on the nails.